chrisbpawsey/hpc-intro/_episodes/050-modules.md

 {: .bash}
 ```
 Cloning into 'seqtk'...
-remote: Counting objects: 316, done.
+remote: Counting objects: 331, done.
+remote: Compressing objects: 100% (10/10), done.
-remote: Total 316 (delta 0), reused 0 (delta 0), pack-reused 316
+remote: Total 331 (delta 5), reused 8 (delta 2), pack-reused 319
-Receiving objects: 100% (316/316), 141.52 KiB | 0 bytes/s, done.
+Receiving objects: 100% (331/331), 159.82 KiB | 0 bytes/s, done.
-Resolving deltas: 100% (181/181), done.
+Resolving deltas: 100% (188/188), done.
 ```
 {: .output}

-Now, using the instructions in the README.md file, all we need to do to complete the install is to `cd` into the seqtk folder and run the command `make`.
+Now, using the instructions in the README.md file, to complete the install is to `cd` into the `seqtk` folder, load the `gcc` module (so we have the required compiler) and run the command `make`.

 ```
 [remote]$ cd seqtk
+[remote]$ module load gcc
 [remote]$ make
 ```
 {: .bash}